rmakkar2018/DetectAsana/README.md

 #DetectAsana Proposal.pdf is the project proposal submitted for the Machine Learning Project on Sept 10.

 #Mid-Progress Report.pdf is the midsem-progress report of Machine Learning Project submitted on Nov 22.

+**#Weights folder**
+It consists the the final model trained using the suggested pipeline